ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

 This is accomplished with the [`kpt pkg get`](https://kpt.dev/reference/cli/pkg/get/) command.

-As a rule, packages should only be added in a deployment monorepo's `tierX/<technology>/source-base` folder and **never** manually edited from there.
-All customizations are to be made from the `tierX/<technology>/source-customization/<env>` folders.
+As a rule, packages should only be added in a deployment monorepo's `tier<N>/<technology>/source-base` folder and **never** manually edited from there.
+All customizations are to be made from the `tier<N>/<technology>/source-customization/<env>` folders.

 Follow these steps to add a package:

 1. You can update and set these variables to make it easier to run subsequent commands:

     ```shell
-    # tierX value
+    # tier<N> value: 'tier1', 'tier2', 'tier3' or 'tier4'
     export TIER=''

+    # the technology value: 'configcontroller' or 'kubernetes'
+    export TECHNOLOGY=''

     # URI of the git repo containing the package
     # for example, 'https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit.git'
     export REPO_URI=''

-    # subdirectory of the package, relative to root of repo
+    # subdirectory of the package, relative to root of the package repo
     # for example, 'solutions/core-landing-zone'
     export PKG_PATH=''